maria-grozova/Celebrating-Diversity/README.md

 - Our team was advised to use Agile Methodologies in the construction of this project, based upon prior teachings.
 - The deployment of this Agile Methodology was Agile Scrumming, with daily stand-up and stand-down meetings.
+- Our development should be targeting responsivity in the first instance, built for the mobile experience first.

 ##  3. Background Research